 Examine workflow processes and procedures for risks and inefficiencies and resolve these issues before any technology implementation.
 Whether they are clinical, clerical, or technical, involving all disciplines will help examine and resolve these issues.

-Assess the organization's technology needs beforehand (e.g., supporting infrastructure; communication of admissions, discharges, transfers, etc.).
-Investigate how best to meet those needs by requiring IT staff to interact with users outside their facility to learn about potential systems' real-world capabilities, including those of various vendors; conduct field trips, and look at integrated systems (to minimize reliance on interfaces between various vendor systems).
+Assess the organization's technology needs beforehand (e.g., supporting infrastructure, communication of admissions, discharges, transfers, etc.).
+Investigate how best to meet those needs by requiring IT staff to interact with users outside their facility to learn about potential systems' real-world capabilities, including those of various vendors; conduct field trips; and look at integrated systems to minimize reliance on interfaces between various vendor systems.

-Establish a training program for all types of clinicians and operations staff who will be using the technology and provide frequent refresher courses.
+Establish a training program for all types of clinicians and operations staff using the technology and provide frequent refresher courses.
 Training should be appropriately designed for the local staff.
 Training programs should focus on how the technology will benefit patients and staff, i.e., less inefficiency, fewer delays, and less repetitive work.
 Do not allow long delays between orientation and system implementation.

 Develop and communicate policies delineating staff authorized and responsible for technology implementation, use, oversight, and safety review.
-Before taking a technology live, ensure that all standardized order sets and guidelines are developed, tested on paper, and approved by the Pharmacy and Therapeutics Committee (or institutional equivalent).
+Before taking a technology live, ensure that all standardized order sets and guidelines are developed, tested on paper, and approved by the Pharmacy and Therapeutics Committee or institutional equivalent.

 To improve safety, provide an environment that protects staff involved in data entry from undue distractions when using the technology.
 After implementation, continually reassess and enhance safety effectiveness and error-detection capability, including error tracking tools and the evaluation of near-miss events.
 Maximize the potential of technology to maximize safety benefits.

 After implementation, continually monitor and report errors and near misses or close calls caused by technology through manual or automated surveillance techniques.
 Pursue system errors and multiple causations through the root cause analysis process11 or other forms of failure-mode analysis.
-Consider reporting significant issues to well recognized external reporting systems.
+Consider reporting significant issues to well-recognized external reporting systems.

 Re-evaluate the applicability of security and confidentiality protocols as more medical devices interface with the IT network.
 Reassess HIPAA compliance periodically to ensure that medical devices' addition to the IT network and the IT department's growing responsibilities have not introduced new security and compliance risks.

-Recommendations for alarm systems are (TJC, 2021e)
+Recommendations for alarm systems are (TJC, 2021e):

 TJC has made patient safety a priority and is seeking to promote specific improvements in patient safety.
 The mechanism for doing this is National Patient Safety Goals (NPSGs) as a major focus for accreditation visits.
 The NPSGs highlight problematic areas and seek system-wide solutions, and are being updated annually.
 The following is the link to NPSGs www.jointcommission.org/standards/national-patient-safety-goals/.
-The following are the links to the NPSGs by practice locations.
+The following are the links to the NPSGs by practice locations:

 (TJC, 2021a)(TJC, 2021b)(TJC, 2021c)(TJC, 2021d)(TJC, 2021e)(TJC, 2021f)(TJC, 2021g)(TJC, 2021h)